smallriver0316/algorithm-collections/Graph/README.md

 ## Connected Components

-It outputs whether given pairs of vertices in Graph are reachable.
+This program outputs whether given pairs of vertices in Graph are reachable.

 The graph is a non-oriented graph.
 Vertices of the given graph have numbers which start from 0 to (n-1) and they are sequential.